 Women may have recurrent miscarriages.

 A person who has had at least two separate instances of a blood clot without an apparent predisposing factor may have an inherited disorder that causes thrombophilia.
 An inherited disorder may also be suspected if a person with an initial blood clot has a family history of blood clots.
 A young healthy person who develops an initial clot for no apparent reason may have an inherited disorder.

 Blood tests that measure the amount or activity of different proteins that control clotting are used to identify specific inherited disorders that cause thrombophilia.

 Other testing depends on where the blood clot develops.
 If a clot is suspected in the leg, an ultrasound is done to look for blockage in a leg vein.
 If a pulmonary embolism is suspected, a special nuclear scan or computed tomography (CT) of the lungs is done.

 The inherited disorders that cause thrombophilia are incurable.
-People who have had two or more clots are especially likely to be advised to take the anticoagulant warfarin (given orally for the rest of their lives).
+People who have had two or more clots are especially likely to be advised to take an anticoagulant such as warfarin (given orally for the rest of their lives).
 People who take warfarin require frequent testing of blood clotting.
 When a person has had only one clot, warfarin or heparin (given by injection) to prevent future clots may be used if the person is at higher risk for clot formation, including during a period of prolonged bed rest.